KHYL

 KHYL (101.1 FM) is a commercial radio station, licensed to Auburn, California, and serving the Sacramento metropolitan area.
 It broadcasts a classic hip hop radio format and is owned by iHeartMedia, Inc. The studios and offices are on River Park Drive, off the Capital City Freeway in North Sacramento near the Arden Fair Mall.

 KHYL has an effective radiated power (ERP) of 37,000 watts.
 The transmitter is on Catecroft Lane in Pilot Hill, California.
-KHYL broadcasts in the HD Radio hybrid format; the HD-2 subchannel formerly played classic hits music.
+KHYL broadcasts in the HD Radio hybrid format; the HD-2 subchannel airs iHeartRadio's "TikTok Radio" service.

 History

 AM simulcast: 1961-1977

 On December 21, 1961, the station first signed on with the call letters KAFI.
 It largely simulcasted sister station KAHI (950 AM) in Auburn.
 KAFI and KAHI were owned by Donnelly C. Reeves.
 KAFI only broadcast at 3,200 watts, with a short antenna, so it could only be heard in and around Auburn.

 KAFI got a signal upgrade in 1977 to target the Sacramento metropolitan area.
 In addition, the call letters were changed to KHYL.